 While the word tax might make you shiver, the consequences of not informing HMRC that you are moving abroad will be much worse.

-When you arrive in Japan with a visa to remain for more than 3 months, you’ll need to register in the resident record within 14 days of your arrival.
+When you arrive in Japan with a visa to remain for more than 3 months, you’ll need to register in the resident record.
 As it’s organised on a municipal level, you will have to apply at the local office.
-Oftentimes, there is the possibility of online registration.
+It’s best to prioritise registering as you’ll need it for banking and healthcare.

 Given that Japan has the world’s longest life expectancy, they must be doing something right!
 There is no doubt that their remarkable healthcare system deserves to take some of the credit.
 Healthcare is public, universal and mandatory, including for those who are moving to Japan from overseas.